cofoundry-cms/Cofoundry.Docs/src/Framework/Auto Update.md

 ## Help with creating Sql Scripts

-We have a [SQL DML Cheat Sheet](/references/sql-dml-cheat-sheet) if you're not too familiar with creating sql scripts by hand.
+We have a [SQL DDL Cheat Sheet](/references/sql-ddl-cheat-sheet) if you're not too familiar with creating SQL scripts by hand.